mikolajkazmierczak/streams21/README.md

-# stock-data
+# crypto-stock-data

-Web app for processsing and displaying stock data for direct analysis.\
+Web app for processsing and displaying cryptocurrency stock data for direct analysis.\
 This was a task for data streams processing course.

 ![chart](showtime.jpg)